All Episodes

 Okay.

-I went to the air corps to learn how to be an airplane mechanic.
+I went to the Air Corps to learn how to be an airplane mechanic.

 I thought that was a coming thing in this world.

-And then the war came along, and well I was very, very fortunate that war.
+And I was very, very fortunate in a war.

-And the reason we had to do that was because China was completely blockaded by the Japanese, and the only way the 14th Air Force could get any material was through this hump by us taking it over by plane.
+And the only way the 14th Air Force could get any material was through this hump by us taking it over by plane.

-And we did that, and we also flew down into Burma.
+And we also flew down into Burma.

-You're a member of the India China Burma Wall of Fame.
+You're a member of the India-China-Burma Wall of Fame.

 Wow.

-Well, I got all those medals, but uh what I got is called the Air Medal.
+But what I got is called the Air Medal.

-It's it's a medal from the Air Force for flying those fifteen hundred hours.
+It's a medal from the Air Force.

-And uh I'm very proud of him.
+And I'm very proud of them.

-I was a master charging sergeant when I was discharged, and I'm a very proud American, and I always be a proud American.
+I was a master charging sergeant when I was discharged.

-I want everybody to know because a high percentage of these planes and crews crashed, and at that time there was no way to rescue any survivors.
+I want everybody to know, because a high percentage of these planes, historically, and crews crashed.

 No, there wasn't.

-Second of all, um, you know, you just remind uh my myself, my dad fought in World War II.
+Second of all, you know, you just remind myself.

-He's been gone a lot of years now, but um all of the World War II vets were heroes.
+He's been gone a lot of years now, but all of the World War II vets were heroes.

 Thank you.